Diclofenac-or-Ibuprofen - Which is Best NSAID

 Diclofenac Vs Paracetamol: Which Is Better?

-Diclofenac is stronger than Paracetamol in terms of effectiveness however, Paracetamol is safer due to a lower risk of side effects than Diclofenac.
-So consult your doctor as the choice depends on your health status and severity of the pain.
+Diclofenac is stronger than Paracetamol in terms of effectiveness; however, Paracetamol is safer due to a lower risk of side effects than Diclofenac.
+So consult your doctor as the choice depends on your health status and the severity of the pain.

 Why Are Doctors Reluctant to Prescribe Diclofenac?/What Is The Controversy with Diclofenac?

-For safety concerns, doctors avoid prescribing Diclofenac for long-term treatment.
-Moreover, regulatory agencies also limit or withdraw its availability in some countries.
+For safety concerns, doctors avoid prescribing Diclofenac for long-term treatment or at high doses.